josefprusa/Prusa3/box_frame/doc/dimensions.md

 ## X axis
 You need 2 smooth rods

-### X axis smooth rod is sum of:
+### X axis smooth rod
- * workarea (200mm)
- * x carriage width (85mm for box carriage, 58mm for single plate)
- * 90 mm inside X end parts
- * for dualhead extruders, distance between hotends (70 for two extruders on box carriage) For 376mm minimum with box model carriage.
-Its also box width minus 3 cm, so at least *340* for single plate, 450 for default box.
+is box/plate width plus 25mm, so *395* for single plate, 475 default box.
 May be longer.

+Working area will be at most box width - 170 for single extruder and box width - 270 for dual extruder

 ## Z axis
 You need 2 smooth rods and 2 M5 threaded rods